-Using X-ray crystallography, we can determine three-dimensional structure of a molecule.
-This method involves the purification of a protein, arranging the molecules in a regular lattice by crystallization, and exposing the crystals to an x-ray beam.
+Using X-ray crystallography we can determine three-dimensional structures of macromolecules at atomic resolution.
+X-ray crystallography involves the arrangement of molecules in a regular lattice by crystallization, and exposing the crystals to an x-ray beam.
 The regularly spaced atoms within the array will generate a unique diffraction pattern, which can be used to solve the structure of the molecule of interest.
-These macromolecules can be proteins, nucleic acids or any other large complex.
+This includes the structures of macromolecules eg. proteins, nucleic acids and larger complexes.

-We have a RockImager 1000 that is an automated crystal imager that can collect UV and visible light images to help identify protein crystals.
+We have a RockImager 1000 and a 182 that are automated crystal imagers that can collect UV and visible light images to help identify protein crystals.
 We also have stereo dissecting microscopes to help loop the crystals and mount them in an x-ray beam to examine diffraction quality.

 University of Toronto